Long Distance Pipelines

-Slurry pipelines are commonly used to transport mineral concentrates and ores and are replacing conventional bulk materials transport options such as road and rail.
-New developments in solids-liquid dewatering mean that it is possible to transport highly concentrated viscous slurries that behave differently from conventional slurries.
-It is important for those involved in slurry systems to understand these differences and this new format course provides delegates with a comprehensive introduction to the different types of slurries and their applications in the mining industry.
+Slurry pipelines are widely used in the mining industry, and increasingly offer viable alternatives for transport of mineral concentrates and ores, replacing conventional bulk materials transport options such as road and rail.
+New developments in solid-liquid dewatering result in highly concentrated viscous slurries that behave differently from conventional slurries.
+It is important for those involved in slurry systems to understand these differences.
+The new format of this course provides delegates with a comprehensive introduction to the different types of slurries and slurry pipeline systems and components.

 Filtered, paste and thickened tailings is developing into a mature technology with wide application in mine tailings management.
 Several large tonnage operations are being developed based on paste and filtered tailings systems.

 The successful implementation of filtered, paste and thickened tailings technology is dependent on a sound understanding of slurry colloidal behavior, thickening and thickener operation, filtration, rheology, pump and pipeline transport systems, conveyor transport and disposal methodologies.

 This four day course, presented in conjunction with Prof. Andy Fourie of the University of Western Australia, provides delegates with a thorough background to the field so that they are better equipped to successfully implement filtered, paste and thickened tailings systems.